Training by project administrators

-Training is only available if ABBYY FlexiCapture can reliably identify the vendor by finding the corresponding record in a vendor database.
+Training is only available if ABBYY FlexiCapture can reliably identify the issues by finding the corresponding record in a database.

-If you have no vendor databases but still want to use field training, you can accumulate company information by adding records to your data sets while capturing invoices.
+If you have no databases but still want to use field training, you can accumulate company information by adding records to your data sets while capturing documents.
 For more information, see Looking up vendors and business units in the database.

 The training batch view displays all the document images that will be used for training.
 To switch to the training batch view, click (Open Field Extraction Training Batches) on the toolbar.
 Alternatively, click Field Training → Open Field Extraction Training Batches.

-The program will display a list of training batches for all the invoice variants that have been added by the operators.
-For convenience, important vendor parameters are displayed in this view, including VATIDs, IBANs, and database vendor IDs.
+The program will display a list of training batches for all the document variants that have been added by the operators.
+For convenience, important company parameters are displayed in this view, including VATIDs, IBANs, and database IDs.

-You can manage Document Variants in this view.
-You can:
+You can work with document variants in this view.

-Manage sample images that are used for training FlexiLayout Variants
+Managing sample images used for training FlexiLayout variants

 Each sample image may be in one of the following three states: